cran/tinytable/README.md

     -   [FAQ](https://vincentarelbundock.github.io/tinytable/vignettes/faq.html)
     -   [Alternatives](https://vincentarelbundock.github.io/tinytable/vignettes/alternatives.html)

+[1] Styling options in Word are somewhat limited.
+See the FAQ page and the `style_tt()` documentation for details.

-[1] Other formats like Markdown and Typst are also available, but less flexible.
+[2] Other formats like Markdown and Typst are also available, but less flexible.

-[2] Some extra packages can be imported to access specific functionality, such as integration with Quarto, inserting `ggplot2` objects as inline plots, and saving tables to PNG images or PDF documents.
+[3] Some extra packages can be imported to access specific functionality, such as integration with Quarto, inserting `ggplot2` objects as inline plots, and saving tables to PNG images or PDF documents.